Samsung/tizen-docs/docs/application/dotnet/api/overview.md

 A list of limitations is available at [Current Xamarin.Forms limitations](xamarin.forms-limitations.html).

+You can efficiently add Tizen wearable device specific user interfaces.
+Extended details for these APIs are available on the [Tizen.Wearable.CircularUI github](https://github.com/Samsung/Tizen.CircularUI/).

 ## TizenFX API

 The Tizen Platform-Specific API allows applications to call into platform-specific functionality from the shared code.
 This functionality enables Xamarin.Forms applications to do things a native application can do, without causing the portable part of the application to become littered with operating system-specific details.